 Moreover, The CSR department implemented a reporting system in 2005 to track progress on our CSR policy using five indicator categories:

 - Governance indicators: governance, ethics, compliance, risk culture, etc.

-- Business indicators: social and environmental evaluation of counterparties and projects, product innovation in favour of sustainable development, customer satisfaction, contribution to local development, etc.
+- Business indicators: social and environmental evaluation of counterparties and projects, product innovation in favour of sustainable development, “green” financing and “social and contribution to the common good” financing, customer satisfaction, contribution to local development, etc.

 - Social indicators: employment, career and skill management, remuneration, working time, internal dialogue, health, safety, etc.

 - Environmental indicators: environmental management system, environmental awareness, water and energy consumption, transport, paper, waste, etc.